scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 it is unknown which of workers are used and how intensively.
 Accordingly, it is difficult to set an appropriate number of threads statically.
 Thus, we limit the number of threads per parallel region based on the size of the pool only.
-As a result, just a few threads are used inthe first stage, which leads to underutilization and slow performance.
+As a result, just a few threads are used in the first stage, which leads to underutilization and slow performance.
 The second and third stages work well, but overall we have a mediocre result.

 The work stealing scheduler of Intel |R| TBB works slightly better than the default version,